Notaries in Ancient Greece, 360 BC

 In Ancient Greece, there were several types of public officials in Greek city-states who performed document writing, witnessing and record keeping duties.
 They were early notaries, and their practices were later adopted under the Roman Empire.

-Aristotle, a Greek philosopher, student of Plato at the School of Athens, and teacher of Alexander the Great, mentioned in 360 BC, in Classical Greece, there were “public officials charged with drafting the citizens’ contracts“.
+Aristotle, a Greek philosopher, a student of Plato at the School of Athens, and teacher of Alexander the Great, mentioned in 360 BC, in Classical Greece, there were “public officials charged with drafting the citizens’ contracts“.

 Image Credit: Plato (left) and Aristotle (right), at the School of Athens, by Italian painter Raffaello Sanzio (Raphael) in 1509 [Public domain], via Wikimedia Commons